-Table 22 lists options and arguments for the fsfileinfo command.
+Table 23 lists options and arguments for the fsfileinfo command.

-Table 22 Options and Argument ts: fsfileinfo
+Table 23 Options and Arguments: fsfileinfo

-Options / Arguments Description filename Path and filename of the file(s) to report on.
+Options / Arguments Description <filename></filename> Path and filename of the file(s) to report on.
 If preceded by a slash (/) provide the full path.
 Otherwise the path is resolved from the current directory.
-Separate multiple file names with a space.
+Separate multiple file names with a space. [-c] Displays the checksum value generated for the file when stored. [-F <type>]</type> Determines the output format and may be one of the following: text (default), xml, or json fsmedcopy

-fsmedcopy